 Line 2, the Trillium Line, the green line, runs from Bayview Station in the north to Greenboro Station in the south.
 It is a diesel line with some single tracking, which means trains have to wait at stopping points in order to share the single track in both directions.

-It also makes for a pretty simple map, from the current OC Transpo Route 2 results page, PDF map option.
+It also makes for a pretty simple map, from the OC Transpo Route 2 results page, PDF map option (Internet Archive link).

 The lines have a single transfer point at Bayview Station.